Learn how to read, add, and upload assets using the monday.com platform API

 The add_file_to_column

-mutation will add a file to the file column of a specific item.
-You can also specify what fields to query back when you run the mutation.
+mutation adds a file to the file column of a specific item via the API.
+You can specify which fields to return in the mutation response.

 mutation {